ExoFi-Labs/Textra/readme.md

 # Textra - A Modern Python Text Editor

 Textra is a feature-rich, cross-platform text editor built with Python and the Tkinter GUI toolkit.
-It aims to provide a modern, user-friendly experience with essential coding and text manipulation features, inspired by editors like Notepad++.
+It aims to provide a modern, user-friendly experience with essential coding and text manipulation features.
 ## Features

 Textra comes packed with a variety of features to enhance your text editing workflow: